wpengine/github-action-wpe-site-deploy/README.md

 # GitHub Action for WP Engine Site Deployments

 This GitHub Action can be used to deploy code from Github repo to a WP Engine environment of your choosing.
-Deploy a a full site directory, or optionally a theme, plugin or other directory with the TPO options.
+Deploy a full site directory, or optionally a theme, plugin or other directory with the TPO options.
 Optionally lint your php pre-deployment.
 Post deploy, this action will automatically purge your WP Engine cache to ensure all changes are visible.

 V2.0 NOW AVAILABLE!
 Note: v2.0 enhancements WILL break previous version yaml configs.
 To utilize the new features, users must update main.yml to match format below.
 If issues persist post update, please contact WP Engine Support.